 Title: Citrus Canker; Interstate Movement of Regulated Nursery Stock and Fruit From Quarantined Areas.

 Type of Request: Revision to and extension of approval of an information collection.

 Abstract: The Plant Protection Act (PPA, 7 U.S.C.
 7701 et seq.) authorizes the Secretary of Agriculture, either independently or in cooperation with States, to carry out operations or measures to detect, eradicate, suppress, control, prevent, or retard the spread of plant pests, such as citrus canker, that are new to or not widely distributed within the United States.

-The Animal and Plant Health Inspection Service regulations to prevent the interstate spread of citrus canker are contained in “Subpart—Citrus Canker” (7 CFR 301.75-1 through 301.75-17).
+The Animal and Plant Health Inspection Service's regulations to prevent the interstate spread of citrus canker are contained in “Subpart M-Citrus Canker” (7 CFR 301.75-1 through 301.75-17).
 The regulations restrict the interstate movement of regulated articles from and through areas quarantined because of citrus canker and provide, among other things, conditions under which regulated nursery stock and fruit may be moved interstate.
-The interstate movement of regulated nursery stock and fruit from quarantined areas involves information collection activities, including compliance agreements, package marking, certificates, and limited permits.
+The interstate movement of regulated nursery stock and fruit from quarantined areas involves information collection activities including compliance agreements, limited permits, requests for Federal certificates, and appeals.

 We are asking the Office of Management and Budget (OMB) to approve our use of these information collection activities, as described, for an additional 3 years.

 The purpose of this notice is to solicit comments from the public (as well as affected agencies) concerning our information collection.
 These comments will help us: